nicmarti/cfp-devoxx/README.md

 ## Background

-The CFP was originally created in 2013 for the [Devoxx France](http://www.devoxx.fr/) 2014 conférence.
-Devoxx France is the 2nd biggest conference for dev in France with 2500 attendees in 2015.
+The CFP was originally created in 2013 for the [Devoxx France](http://www.devoxx.fr/) 2014 edition.
+Devoxx France is one of the biggest conference for Developers in France with 2500 attendees in 2015.
-The conference has top sponsors like Google, Oracle, IBM and Microsoft.
+The conference had top sponsors like Google, Oracle, IBM and Microsoft.
 The conference is organized by Nicolas Martignole, Antonio Goncalvès and Zouheir Cadi.

 The CFP is implemented with Scala and Play Framework v2.2.3.
-Redis 2.8 is used for persistance.
+Redis 2.8 is used for persistence.
 Elastic Search is integrated as a search engine and to calculate stats with Facets.

 ## Which Conferences are using it?